YangYZ14/Spin-Manipulation/README.md

 ---

 * # NODMR

-### Nuclear optical detection of magnetic resonance.
+Nuclear optical detection of magnetic resonance.
+Using AWG.